TUTORIALS & ADVICE

 Description

-Sanding marks on the surface under the paint film.
-Sanding marks in the substrate appear as scratches in the surface of the repair lacquer.
+Presence of sanding marks on the surface under the paint film.
+Sanding scratches in the substrate appear as scratches in the surface of the repair lacquer.

 Causes